developerVilchez/javaScript/README.md

 Both returns: `[ "alice", "andy" ]`

-"Key" can be a property (like the ones above) or a method.
+"Key" can be a property (like the ones above) or a method. properties (information about the object) and methods (functions or capabilities the object has).
 Method in the following example is `paintPicture` with a function as a value (the remaining keys are properties):
 ```javascript
 var sister = {